OpenSAGE/opensage.github.io/posts/roads_how_boring/part_3_build_a_graph_data_structure.md

 }
 ```

-We create the graph that by creating a _RoadTopologyEdge_ for every pair of points in the map file.
+We create the graphs by creating a _RoadTopologyEdge_ for every pair of points in the map file.
 For both endpoints, we either create a new _RoadTopologyNode_, or we reuse an existing one if we already created one at *exactly* the same location and with the same type (roads of different types are never connected):

 ```csharp
 public void AddSegment(RoadTemplate template, MapObject start, MapObject end)